buddydev/bp-activity-plus-reloaded/readme.txt

  * Works perfectly with any theme based on the BuddyPress Default theme

 = Credit =
-BuddyPress Activity Plus Reloaded is a fork of *BuddyPress Activity Plus*(now abandoned) by @wpmudev.
+Activity Plus Reloaded for BuddyPress is a fork of *BuddyPress Activity Plus*(now abandoned) by @wpmudev.
 We have refactored it to wok with current BuddyPress/WordPress. and we plan to maintain and further develop it.
  We will like to express our sincere gratitude to the @wpmudv team for their cooperation in getting this plugin back.